SETTING UP FOR SUCCESS

 A NOTE ABOUT CRATE TRAINING

 Crate time should be limited to 1 1/2 hours at first ( during natural nap time) and can gradually be increased to up to 4 hours maximum when your puppy reaches 6 months of age.
-Crates can be used (with a closed door) at night, but puppy will need to be let out to potty during the night/wee hours of the morning for several more weeks.
+Crates can be used (with a closed door) at night, but puppy may need to be let out to potty during the night/wee hours of the morning for a few more weeks.
+See our puppy schedule!

 LEARNING TO GO POTTY OUTSIDE